 When people hear PVC or vinyl, they often picture shiny white plastic.
 But when it comes to vinyl decks, decking manufacturers went to great lengths to design products that closely mimic wood and other natural materials.
 Some manufacturers like AZEK even produce their vinyl boards with slight color variations to simulate hardwoods.

 Composite decking contains a certain percentage of wood fiber, while PVC is 100% plastic.
 Taking wood out of the composition means that PVC decking is more predictable and more stable as it contends with the elements season after season.
 It is also much better at dissipating heat over its surface, which makes it more comfortable to walk barefoot during hot summer days.
 PVC/vinyl decking also beats capped composite decking when it comes to mold, mildew, and scratch resistance.

 Vinyl decking is similar in price to composite decking and runs somewhere between $7 and $13 per square foot for materials alone.
 Depending on the manufacturer, as well as your color and texture preferences, PVC decking can be more expensive than capped composite.
 However, the total cost of ownership over a 20-year period is at least $5,000 to $8,000 cheaper for PVC and capped composite than it is for pressure-treated wood.

 How to Choose Vinyl Decking

-It is often difficult to see the difference between various decking products you find online.
-And it’s especially difficult to perform side-by-side comparison when all you have is a computer screen.
-The best approach to choosing PVC decking is to talk to your Maryland deck contractor and have him or her show you various samples.
-At North American Deck and Patio, we work with such trusted vinyl deck manufacturers as AZEK, Certainteed and many others.
+It is often difficult to see the difference between various decking products you find online, and it’s especially difficult to perform side-by-side comparison when all you have is a computer screen.
+The best approach to choosing PVC decking is to talk to your Maryland deck contractor and have them show you various samples.
+At North American Deck and Patio, we work with such trusted vinyl deck manufacturers as AZEK, Certainteed, and many others.